gradient-pulse/phi-mesh/experiments/pre_metric_extensions/tu_plus_stack/front_package/2026-04-10_TProtocol_Front_Package.md

 - **protected protocol review layer** — evaluates the object
 - **licensed implementation layer** — enables valid use of the object
 - **internal substantiation layer** — proves the object was not invented yesterday

-This layered handling is part of the protocol’s commercial and technical discipline.